-Temple Emanu-El Early Childhood Education Center is committed to providing children with special needs (physical, emotional, social, behavioral) a safe, nurturing, stimulating and developmentally appropriate environment within our regular classroom setting.
-The Early Childhood Education Center's goal is to be inclusive and accommodate children with special needs which is determined on an individual case-by-case basis.
+Temple Emanu-El Early Childhood Education Center is committed to providing children with special needs (physical, intellectual, emotional, social, behavioral) a safe, nurturing, stimulating and developmentally appropriate environment within our typical classroom setting.
+The Early Childhood Education Center's goal is to be inclusive and accommodate all children.